 - NO Boiling Water

 Never dump boiling water on a frozen bird bath in an attempt to melt the ice.
-The rapid, extreme temperature change from frozen water to boiling water – a change of 180 degrees – can shatter a bath.
+The rapid, extreme temperature change from frozen water to boiling water, a change of 180 degrees between freezing and boiling, can shatter a bath.
 If the water spills or splashes unexpectedly, it can also cause severe burns.

 - NO Flames or Open Heating Elements